awslabs/kubeflow-manifests/website/content/en/docs/deployment/cognito/manifest/guide.md

 +++
-title = "Manifest Deployment Guide" description = "Deploying Kubeflow with AWS Cognito as identity provider using Kustomize or Helm" weight = 20
+title = "Manual Deployment Guide" description = "Deploying Kubeflow with AWS Cognito as identity provider using Kustomize or Helm" weight = 20
 +++